-Please note, if you received the Academic Achievement Scholarship during the Fall 2021-Spring 2022 academic year, you do not need to reapply.
-TGS will automatically renew your scholarship provided you maintain a minimum 3.0 cumulative GPA for both the Fall 2021 and Spring 2022 semesters and meet all departmental criteria for satisfactory performance and progress.
+Please note, if you received the Academic Achievement Scholarship during the Fall 2023-Spring 2024 academic year, you do not need to reapply.
+TGS will automatically renew your scholarship provided you maintain a minimum 3.0 cumulative GPA for both the Fall 2023 and Spring 2024 semesters and meet all departmental criteria for satisfactory performance and progress.

 Doctoral and Masters students who are newly admitted and have completed less than 12 hours toward their degree are considered for the award.